-2014 With the assistance of external specialist Business for ducted to evaluate human rights risks pertaining to the estry machinery businesses being developed on a g 2017 The aid of BSR was once again enlisted for our secor referencing the Universal Declaration of Human Righ and Human Rights.
-2020 With support from external specialist CSR Europe, a operations was conducted covering downstream are forestry machinery businesses (equipment and repla Komatsu's businesses, relevant issues pertaining to compulsory labor; freedom of association; and fair w priorities were identified by business and by region.
-2021 The Sustainability Promotion Committee approved p administer questionnaires to Komatsu Group compa ments of downstream operations.
-2022 The support of external consultations was enlisted to companies and major suppliers.
-In addition, aid was r assessments of downstream businesses in South Af for Social Responsibility (BSR), assessments were conthe construction equipment, mining equipment, and foralobal scale.
+2014 With the assistance of external specialist Business for Social Responsibility (BSR), assessments were conducted to evaluate human rights risks pertaining to the construction equipment, mining equipment, and forestry machinery businesses being developed on a global scale.
+2017 The aid of BSR was once again enlisted for our second human rights assessment, which was carried out while referencing the Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights.
+2020 With support from external specialist CSR Europe, a systematic human rights risk assessment of our global operations was conducted covering downstream areas of our construction equipment, mining equipment, and forestry machinery businesses (equipment and replacement parts sales).
+Given the characteristics of Komatsu's businesses, relevant issues pertaining to discrimination based on ethnicity, race, or national origin; compulsory labor; freedom of association; and fair work conditions were assessed, and potential risks and priorities were identified by business and by region.
+2021 The Sustainability Promotion Committee approved plans to prioritize the human rights issues facing Komatsu, administer questionnaires to Komatsu Group companies and suppliers, and perform on-site impact assessments of downstream operations.
+2022 The support of external consultations was enlisted to conduct online human rights surveys of Komatsu Group companies and major suppliers.
+In addition, aid was received from CSR Europe to perform on-site impact assessments of downstream businesses in South Africa.